English 箭头

 📋 Summary

-Addressing the long-standing myth that the body can only assimilate 30 grams of protein per meal, Aragon points to research, such as the 2016 McNaughton et al. study, which demonstrated that higher doses (around 40 grams) elicit a greater muscle protein synthetic (MPS) response than 20 grams.
-Aragon and his colleague Brad Schoenfeld suggest that to maximize MPS, one should aim for 0.4 to 0.6 grams per kilogram (0.2 to 0.25 grams per pound) of body weight per meal.
+Citing the 2016 McNaughton et al. study, Aragon notes that larger doses (40g vs 20g) elicit a greater anabolic response when training volume is sufficient.
+While some recent studies suggest MPS might not plateau even at 100g, Aragon and his colleague Brad Schoenfeld suggest that to maximize MPS, a target of 0.4 to 0.6 grams per kilogram (0.2 to 0.25 grams per pound) of body weight per meal is the "maximal anabolic dose."

 Fasted vs. Fed Training

-Aragon addresses the debate surrounding fasted training for fat loss.
-While fasted training can lead to higher fat oxidation during the exercise session itself, it does not necessarily lead to greater fat loss over the course of the day or week.
-Aragon highlights a study he conducted with Brad Schoenfeld on college-aged women, which showed no significant difference in body composition changes between fasted and fed groups when total daily nutrition was equated.
-The practical takeaway is that training state (fasted vs. fed) should be determined by personal preference and comfort.
+Aragon addresses the long-standing debate regarding fasted cardio and fat burning.
+He acknowledges that while fasted training may increase fat oxidation during the session, it does not necessarily lead to greater fat loss by the end of the day when total nutrition is equated.
+His meta-analysis with Brad Schoenfeld found no significant difference in body composition between fasted and fed groups.
+The practical takeaway: train in the state that best fits your personal preference and schedule.

 🎯Key Sentences